 Bearded Beggarticks, Tickseed Sunflower, Western Tickseed, Long-Bracted Beggarticks, Tickseed Beggarticks, Bur Marigold, Swamp Marigold, Yankee Lice

 Bidens aristosa (Michx.)
 Britton is the correct and accepted scientific name for this species of Bidens.
 It was named and described by Nathaniel Lord Britton in Bulletin of the Torrey Botanical Club in 1893.
 It was first named Coreopsis aristosa by André Michaux in Flora Boreali-Americana in 1803.
-Plants of the World Online list seven synonyms of this species.

 There are several good-sized colonies of Bidens aristosa on the farm that I try to avoid once they go to seed.

 The flowers are complex with 5-8 ray flowers, and 20-80 yellow disc flowers.
 I could give a longer description but it doesn’t even make sense to me.
-Its seeds are short, slender and wedge-shaped with two barbs which stick to animal fur and pant legs.
+Its seeds are short, slender and wedge-shaped with two barbs that stick to animal fur and pant legs.